We're updating our terminology in Jira

 After you start a sprint:

-The issues in your sprint move onto your board.
+• The work items in your sprint move onto your board.

 You can create multiple sprints in your backlog if you want to plan further ahead.